 The general rule is that an individual is an independent contractor if the payer has the right to control or direct only the result of the work, not what will be done and how it will be done.
 Small businesses should consider all evidence of the degree of control and independence in the employer/worker relationship.
 Whether a worker is an independent contractor or employee depends on the facts in each situation.

-It is normally the responsibility of the employer, then, to determine this relationship based on these factors.
-There is also a Form SS-8 “Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding” that an employer can submit to the IRS who will make the determination for them if they aren’t sure.
+It is usually the employer’s responsibility, then, to determine this relationship based on these factors.
+There is also a Form SS-8 “Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding” that an employer can submit to the IRS who will determine them if they aren’t sure.

 The employer should realize that normally the IRS isn’t going to know about the classification except in certain situations.
-If the employer is audited by the IRS for any reason, the relationship will be looked at.
+If the IRS audits the employer for any reason, they will look at the relationship.
 Audits can be random or triggered by certain events.
 These include:

 - The worker gets audited or doesn’t pay their taxes